-Investment Manager Approval
+4.4 Investment Manager Approval

 It will also be necessary to identify the entity or entities which will act as investment manager(s).
 If an investment manager has been previously approved to act in respect of Irish collective investment schemes, no further authorisations will be required other than the filing of a form with the Central Bank.
-In the case of an investment manager holding an authorisation under MiFID or which is a credit institution regulated within the European Economic Area, the applicant would avail of a same day fast-track approval process.
-In other cases, the approval process generally takes approximately three to five weeks (the timing depends significantly on the speed with which responses to the Central Bank's queries are provided).
+In the case of an investment manager which has been authorised in a member state of the EU, the applicant will avail of a fast-track approval process.
+For other managers, the approval process generally takes approximately three to five weeks (the timing depends significantly on the speed with which responses to the Central Bank's queries are provided).
 Where a UCITS management company or an AIFM will also act as investment manager, there is no need for a separate investment manager application process; this is included as part of the UCITS / AIFM approval process.

-Index Approval
+4.5 Index Approval